per1234/arduino-ci-script/README.md

     - `- set -v`
   - To print a trace of simple commands.
     - `- set -x`
+- Verbose output during compilation - Add the following line to your `.travis.yml` file to get verbose output from arduino of the commands used in the sketch building process:
+  - `set_verbose_output_during_compilation true`
 ##### Problematic IDE versions
 Some older versions of the Arduino IDE have bugs or limitations that may cause problems if used with this script:
 - 1.5.1 and older - The command line interface was added in 1.5.2, thus no version older than that can be used.